AlmaLinux/raspberry-pi/README.md

 ## Changelog

 ### 2025-07-17
-- Support for Raspberry Pi 3B has been enhanced due to @FingerlessGlov3s 's substantial contributions
+- Support for Raspberry Pi 3B has been enhanced due to [@FingerlessGlov3s](https://github.com/FingerlessGlov3s)' substantial contributions

 ### 2025-06-24
 - Use auto_initramfs for XFS / LUKS